-River Thames Running event series is organised by RUNFEST limited (Company Reg No. 08521533) and is the amalgamation of four local running events: Hampton Court Half, Kingston Breakfest Run (Formerly known as Kingston Spring Raceday), Kingston Half and River Thames Half.
+River Thames Running event series is organised by RUNFEST limited (Company Reg No. 08521533) and is the amalgamation of four local running events: Hampton Court Half, Kingston Breakfest Run (8mile, 16mile & 20 mile), Kingston Half Marathon and River Thames Half.

-Runfest, organised by husband-and-wife team Tom & Jade Bedford, also run GoFundMe Richmond RUNFEST, Worthing RUNFEST and GoFundMe Kew The Run who in 11 years have raised over £4million for our charity partners.
+Runfest, organised by husband-and-wife team Tom & Jade Bedford, also organise Richmond RUNFEST, Worthing RUNFEST, Kew The Run and Littlehampton 10K.
+In 12 years have raised over £4.5 million for our charity partners.

 MEET THE TEAM behind the new River Thames Running series.